RAS-University/robotic-courses/docs/chap12_hri/interfaces-for-LfD.md

 ### Credits:
 <!-- List all the sources that you used to create the page   -->
 This course page is based on the content of the second lecture (Lecture 02: Acquiring Data for Learning) of the course ["MICRO-462, Learning and Adaptive Control for Robots"](https://edu.epfl.ch/coursebook/fr/learning-and-adaptive-control-for-robots-MICRO-462), taught at EPFL by Professor [Aude Billard](https://people.epfl.ch/aude.billard).
+It also benefitted from input from Dr. Ahalya Prabhakar.

 ### Resources:
 #### **Books**: